Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 Comparing the V8, V10, A10, A11, and S12 rollers, you can see the difference in why the Dyson is more proficient.

-Next, we’ll look at how each fared cleaning carpets.
+Next, we’ll examine how each performed when cleaning carpets.

 The Dyson V8 and V10 comparison on cleaning low pile carpets.